benlau/asyncfuture/README.md

 AsyncFuture::observe(QObject* object, PointerToMemberFunc signal)
 -------------------

-This function creates an Observable<ARG> object which contains a future to represent the result of the signal.
-The ARG type is equal to the first parameter of the signal.
-You could obtain the future by the future() method.
+This function creates an Observable&lt;ARG&gt; object which contains a future to represent the result of the signal.You could obtain the future by the future() method.
 And observe the result of the future by subscribe() / context() methods

-If the signal does not contain any argument, ARG will be <void>.
+The ARG type is equal to the first parameter of the signal.
+If the signal does not contain any argument, ARG will be void.
 In case it has more than one argument, the rest will be ignored.

 ```c++
 QFuture<void> f1 = observe(timer, &QTimer::timeout).future();
 QFuture<bool> f2 = observe(button, &QAbstractButton::toggled).future();
 ```

-AsyncFuture::observe(QFuture`<T>` future)
+AsyncFuture::observe(QFuture&lt;T&gt; future)
 -------------

 This function creates an Observable<T> object which provides an interface for observing the input future.
 See [Observable<T>](#observable)